How much is each session?

-No. Sunscreen is considered to be a topical medication by the Maryland Department of Health and Mental Hygiene and we are not allowed to help apply it.
+No. Sunscreen is considered to be a topical medication by the Maryland Health Department and we are not allowed to help apply it.
 We will remind and encourage campers to apply sunscreen and will stay in the shade through most of the day.

 What are the rules of camp?

-Summer Nature Camps at the Howard County Conservancy are safe places for all campers.
+Summer Nature Camps and School’s Out programs at the Howard County Conservancy are safe places for all campers.
 To accomplish this, our camp rules require respect for oneself, each other and the environment.
 Please read these guidelines with your camper to help them fully understand the expectations and behave appropriately at camp.